 Flexibility is essential

 The order of withdrawal should be taxable accounts first, allowing the tax-deferred accounts to grow.
 To ensure that a couple doesn't run out of money, approximately 3 to 4 percent would be considered a safe range for annual withdrawals, the experts agree.
 That leaves room for inflation and some growth in your investments during most years.

 But, as with most rules of thumb, there are no guarantees and early retirees have to be flexible, allowing for market swings and accounting for personal spending habits.
 "The first few years of retirement matter a lot," says Scott Keller, investment specialist and principal at Truepoint Wealth Counsel.
 "You have to calibrate your withdrawals to your expenses, with 3 percent as the average over the retirement period.
 In reality, we often see it higher in the beginning and then it drops down."

 If a high withdrawal rate is paired with a market downturn, early retirees who are spending a lot in the beginning could be in trouble.
 To mitigate losses in such an event, Keller suggests to his clients that they maintain a minimum of five years of living expenses in short-term bonds and cash.
 "Then we feel comfortable with them taking risk," he says.

 "We had a pretty quick recovery in the market after the 2008-2009 recession," he says.
 "In a typical business cycle, it's a five-year period.
 You don't ever want to be forced to sell stock at a depressed level."

-Once you have a cash cushion -- anywhere from two to five years of living expenses, according to our experts, depending on how much risk you can stomach and how expensive you anticipate the first few years of retirement will be -- think of your investments in terms of buckets, says Corcoran.
+Your cash cushion should cover anywhere from two to five years of living expenses, according to our experts, depending on how much risk you can stomach and how expensive you anticipate the first few years of retirement will be.
+Once you establish a comfortable cushion, think of your investments in terms of buckets, says Corcoran.